2026 CAMINO DE SANTIAGO PILGRIMAGE, SPAIN đŸ‡Ș🇾

 Our rolling suitcases will be transported ahead to each night’s accommodation.

-That said, we’ll be staying in a wide range of places — from a simple dorm-like pilgrim refuge to Gwyneth Paltrow’s beloved Galician farmhouse (photo below), renowned for some of the most exquisite local food and wine.
+That said, we’ll be staying in a wide range of places — from a modest pilgrim guesthouse to Gwyneth Paltrow’s beloved Galician farmhouse (photo below), renowned for some of the most exquisite local food and wine.

 Expect a true feast for our final dinner in Santiago — held in the very place where my parents celebrated their 40 years of marriage.